Eccentricity Estimate for Black Hole Mergers with Numerical Relativity Simulations: Methods

 The {\sc LazEv} code uses the {\sc EinsteinToolkit}~\cite{Loffler:2011ay, einsteintoolkit} / {\sc Cactus}~\cite{cactus_web} / {\sc Carpet}~\cite{Schnetter-etal-03b} infrastructure.
 The {\sc Carpet} mesh refinement driver provides a ``moving boxes'' style of mesh refinement.
 In this approach, refined grids of fixed size are arranged about the coordinate centers of both holes.
 The code then moves these fine grids about the computational domain by following the trajectories of the two black holes.

 To compute the numerical initial data, we used the puncture approach~\cite{Brandt97b} along with the {\sc TwoPunctures} ~\cite{Ansorg:2004ds} code.
-For each eccentric family, we first determined the initial separation and tangential quasicircular momentum , $p_{t,qc} $, that leads to a frequency of 10\,Hz for a $30\,$M$_\odot$ system, using the post-Newtonian techniques described in~\cite{Healy:2017zqj}.
+For each eccentric family, we first determined the initial separation and tangential quasicircular momentum, $p_{t,qc} $, that leads to a quasicircular frequency of 10\,Hz for a $50\,$M$_\odot$ system, using the post-Newtonian techniques described in~\cite{Healy:2017zqj}.
 To increase the eccentricity of the system while keeping the initial data at an apocenter, the initial tangential momentum was modified by parameter, $0 < \epsilon < 1$, such that $p_t = p_{t,qc} ( 1 - \epsilon )$.
-The eccentricity was then approximately $e = 2\epsilon/(1+\epsilon)$.
+The eccentricity was then approximately $e = 2\epsilon-\epsilon^2$ and the initial frequency $10$\,Hz$( 1 - \epsilon )$.
+With this procedure the initial mean anomaly of the system is 180$^{\circ}$.

 Gravitational waveforms were calculated via the radiative Weyl Scalar $\psi_4$, which was decomposed into $\ell$ and $m$ modes.
 We extracted the gravitational radiation at finite radius and extrapolated to $r=\infty$ using the perturbative extrapolation described in Ref.~\cite{Nakano:2015pta}.
-The gravitational strain waveform was then calculated from the extrapolated $\psi_4$ in Fourier space \cite{Campanelli:2008nk,Reisswig:2010di}.
+The gravitational strain waveform was then calculated from the extrapolated $\psi_4$ in Fourier space\cite{Campanelli:2008nk,Reisswig:2010di}.

-We carried out 325 eccentric binary black hole simulations in this study, with eccentricities in the full $[0,1]$ range.
-These simulations included non-spinning, aligned-spin and spin-precessing waveforms, and mass ratios $1/7 \leq q=m_2/m_1 \leq 1$.
-These gravitational waveforms were then scaled to correspond to different black hole masses, providing about 100 scaled mass values for each simulation.
-See the Supplementary Table for a detailed list of the parameters of the simulations.
+We carried out $611$ eccentric binary black hole simulations in this study, with eccentricities in the full $e \in (0,1]$ range.
+These simulations included non-spinning ($313$), aligned-spin ($37$), antialigned-spin ($123$), head-on ($35$), and spin-precessing (111) waveforms, and mass ratios $1/7 \leq q=m_2/m_1 \leq 1$.
+We first carried out the most thorough survey of the eccentricity-mass ratio parameter space with non-spinning simulations.
+Then we carried out aligned/anti-aligned spin and precessing simulations for a broad range of eccentricity values, most densely covering the parts of the parameter space where the non-spinning simulations produced the highest $\log{\cal L}_{\rm marg}$ in comparison to GW190521.
+For precessing waveforms we most densely targeted the $\chi_{\rm p}\sim 0.7$ case expected from black hole merger remnants.